 The USDOT number of the intermodal equipment provider is maintained in a database that is available via real-time Internet access of the Intermodal Association of America’s Global Intermodal Equipment Registry (GIER) and by telephonic access.
 The inspector can stop the vehicle from continuing if it does not meet Federal Motor Carrier Safety Administration (FMCSA) regulation standards.
 Other violations must also be repaired before the vehicle is re-dispatched.

 The Driver Vehicle Inspection Report (DVIR) that is filled out by the inspector is then uploaded to FMCSA’s Safer System database and to the state’s SAFETYNET database, which are immediately available to other inspectors through Query Central.
-On the state level, the inspection is processed and uploaded for access by on the Motor Carrier Information Management System (MCMIS).
+On the state level, the inspection is processed and uploaded for access to the Motor Carrier Information Management System (MCMIS).
 All of these databases are part of FMCSA’s core operational information system databases.

-In the event of a violation, the driver must provide the motor carrier and the IEP with a copy of the inspection report within 24 hours.
+In the event of a violation, the driver must provide the motor carrier and the IEP with a copy of the chassis inspection report within 24 hours.
 The motor carrier and the IEP must certify (via signature on the inspection) that any found violations were repaired, and then return the signed certification to the state.